 - Login to ScholarOne and click on your name in the top right corner of the screen.

 - Click E-mail / Name in the dropdown menu.

 - In the ORCID section at the top of the page, click the appropriate link to either register for a new ORCID or associate the account with an existing ORCID.

 - A new page will open to create and/or validate your ORCID.
 Once the validation is complete, the new page will close and you will return to ScholarOne.

 - Save the changes to your ScholarOne user account.

 Authors who do not have an ORCID in their ScholarOne user account will be prompted to provide one during submission.
 To learn more about ORCID, please go to http://orcid.org/about, or http://orcid.org/faq-page

 The Microwave Prize is the oldest award granted by the Microwave Theory and Techniques Society, dating back to 1955.
 The Microwave Prize recognizes the author(s) of the paper, published in any official IEEE publication during the calendar year but historically selected from the IEEE Transactions on Microwave Theory and Techniques, that is judged to be the most significant contribution in the field of interest of the MTT Society.
 All past Microwave Prize papers can be viewed here.

-- Special Issue on Broadband Millimeter-wave Power Amplifiers: This special issue is scheduled for publication in April 2020, submission due date is August 1st, 2019.
+- Special Issue on Broadband RF and Millimeter-wave Power Amplifiers: This special issue is scheduled for publication in July 2020, submission due date is December 15th, 2019.
 Guest Editors: Prof. Vittorio Camarchia and Prof. Anh-Vu Pham.
 Please see the Call for Papers for details.